owenLeonard15/slack_forwarder_bot/README.md

-# Reverse String
+# forward String

-This automation demonstrates reversing a string.
+This automation demonstrates forwarding a string from one channel to the next.

 **Guide Outline**: